 At first, I was baffled by why she had done this.
 The chaos in her home did not reflect at all the capable, intelligent person I could see she was in every other aspect of her life.
 But by the end of our first session, the true cause of the problem emerged.
 She had married an Italian man, who she loved dearly, but she had not realized until they set up home together that she had also married all his relatives.
 They were loud, party-loving people, who thought they could visit at any time of the day or night, enter without even knocking, and treat the place as if it were their own.

 This was fine for her husband because it was how he’d been brought up, but it felt like an intolerable invasion of privacy to her.
-Her way of coping with it was to cover the floor of each room with a blanket of clutter so that his family would not want to visit at all.
+Her way of coping with it was to cover the floor of each room with an array of clutter so that his family would not want to visit at all.
 She’d done this very gradually and unconsciously, as a form of self-protection.
 She didn’t like living with the mess, she told me, but it felt like the only way she could keep the relatives out of her home.